dsu-arl/event-cybher2025-dojo/python/running-python-programs/DESCRIPTION.md

 This challenge requires you to run a python file we wrote for you!

 1. Start the challenge and open a terminal
-2. Run the python program named `run_me.py` in your homedirectory to receive your password
+2. Run the python program named `run_me.py` in your home directory to receive your password
 3. Run `/challenge/verify` and enter the password
 4. Submit your flag!